Swimming in symbolism, Hoey’s work speaks to the transience of human life, the passages of time, and the cruel nature of chance

 The book was published in 1996; it was the first time that photographs of these places had been made public, and in the spring of 2009, after the global recession, Hassink decided to revisit the boardrooms.
 With The Table of Power 2, she examined how boardroom design, revenue and employee numbers had changed over the intervening years.

 Hassink, who has died aged just 52, was born in Enschede, the Netherlands, on 15 July 1966.
 She trained to be a sculptor at the Royal Academy of Art in The Hague, and then at the Trondheim Academy of Fine Art in Norway, but after graduating in 1992, presented herself mainly as a photographer, publishing nine books – including another celebrated title, Car Girls, in 2009.
 It was shot over five years at car shows across seven cities in three different continents, including New York, Paris, Geneva, Tokyo, Detroit, and Shanghai, focusing in on differing cultural standards on ideals of beauty on the women paid to pose with the cars.

-Reading Time: 3 minutes A major retrospective of Hans Eijkelboom’s work is on show at The Hague Museum of Photography until 07 January 2018, including his well-known series of shoppers and his more conceptual work.
+A major retrospective of Hans Eijkelboom’s work is on show at The Hague Museum of Photography until 07 January 2018, including his well-known series of shoppers and his more conceptual work.

-Reading Time: 2 minutes Unseen burst onto the international photography scene in 2012, pitching itself as “a photography fair with…
+Unseen burst onto the international photography scene in 2012, pitching itself as “a photography fair with…

-Reading Time: 2 minutes “Children treat play as an absorbing and essential aspect of their everyday relation to the…
+“Children treat play as an absorbing and essential aspect of their everyday relation to the…